abcmishra/Aganitha.ai/README.md

 # Aganitha.ai
 I have uploaded three notebooks in the github

-One notebook usues google API to convert speech to text(speech_reconition)
+One notebook usues google API to convert speech to text(speech_recognition_Task)

 The other  notebook is to make module in python(my_speech_module)